If you drive down any country road, chances are you’ll see at least one of these American Horse Breeds.

 For more information visit: American Saddlebred Horse Association

-The American Warmblood is a registry that includes any breed of a sport horse or warmblood type, that are able to meet the studbook selection or performance criteria.
+The American Warmblood is a registry that includes any breed of a sport horse or warmblood type, that is able to meet the studbook selection or performance criteria.

 Bred primarily for the sport horse disciplines of dressage, show jumping, eventing or combined driving, they are often large, athletic horses with a strong work ethic.